BIBI78/opium/README.md

 ![Jigsaw validator message](src/assets/readme/css_validator.png)

-2.Es Linter checks out with no errors.
+2.ESLint validates your code as you work.
+If an error is encountered, the app will not compile.
+This is the fundamental role of ESLint.
+Es Linter checks out with no errors.
 [ESLint](https://eslint.org/).

 3. The lighthouse score couldnt be helped because the mp3 files are huge.
    ![Jigsaw validator message](src/assets/readme/lighthouse2.png)